Male Breast Reduction

 Male Breast Reduction (Gynecomastia) procedures reduce the size of male breasts and improve their cosmetic appearance.
 The discomfort caused by large breasts may be physical, emotional, or both.

 This condition affects up to half the male population, sometimes in one breast and often in both.
 Based on your examination and your desires, Dr. Lynam will recommend which option is best for you to achieve your desired end result.
-This result creates a positive physical change that typically enhances your body image and self-confidence.
+This procedure creates a positive physical change that typically enhances your body image and self-confidence.
 Dr. Lynam uses Vaser Ultrasonic Liposuction as a part of this procedure.

-Candidate for Male Breast Reduction (Gynecomastia)
+Candidates for Male Breast Reduction (Gynecomastia)

 The best candidates for gynecomastia are healthy non-smokers who have a positive outlook and realistic goals in mind.
 The most common cause of male breast enlargement is idiopathic [unknown]; however, there are several known causes such as alcohol, steroids and certain prescriptions, or illegal drug usage.
 At the time of your consultation, your goals, the procedure, and the routine post-operative healing process will be explained in detail and all of your questions will be answered.
 Your medical history will be reviewed to ensure you are a healthy candidate for surgery.